MicrosoftDocs/biztalk-docs/biztalk/technical-guides/appendix-b-hyper-v-architecture-and-feature-overview.md

 ## Hyper-V Architecture

- Hyper-V is a hypervisor-based virtualization platform and an enabling technology for one of [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)]’s marquee features, Live Migration.
-With Hyper-V version 1.0, Windows Server 2008 was capable of Quick Migration, which could move VMs between physical hosts with only a few seconds of down-time.
+ Hyper-V is a hypervisor-based virtualization platform and an enabling technology for one of Windows Server’s marquee features, Live Migration.
+With Hyper-V, Windows Server is capable of Quick Migration, which could move VMs between physical hosts with only a few seconds of down-time.
 With Live Migration, moves between physical targets happen in millisecond, which means migration operations become invisible to connected users.
-To find out new features and improvements in  [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] Hyper-V, see [What's New in Hyper-V in Windows Server 2008 R2](http://go.microsoft.com/fwlink/?LinkID=202427).
+See [What's new in Hyper-V on Windows Server](https://docs.microsoft.com/windows-server/virtualization/hyper-v/what-s-new-in-hyper-v-on-windows).

  The hypervisor is the processor-specific virtualization platform that can host multiple virtual machines (VMs) that are isolated from each other but share the underlying hardware resources by virtualizing the processors, memory, and I/O devices.

  Guest operating systems running in a Hyper-V virtual machine provide performance approaching the performance of an operating system running on physical hardware *if* the necessary virtual server client (VSC) drivers and services are installed on the guest operating system.
 Hyper-V virtual server client (VSC) code, also known as Hyper-V enlightened I/O, enables direct access to the Hyper-V “Virtual Machine Bus” and is available with the installation of Hyper-V integration services.
-Both [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)] and [!INCLUDE[btsWinVista](../includes/btswinvista-md.md)] support Hyper-V enlightened I/O with Hyper-V integration services.
 Hyper-V Integration services that provide VSC drivers are also available for other client operating systems.

  Hyper-V supports isolation in terms of a partition.
 A partition is a logical unit of isolation, supported by the hypervisor, in which operating systems execute.
-The Microsoft hypervisor must have at least one parent, or root, partition, running [!INCLUDE[btsWinSvr2k8R2](../includes/btswinsvr2k8r2-md.md)].
+The Microsoft hypervisor must have at least one parent, or root, partition, running Windows Server.
 The virtualization stack runs in the parent partition and has direct access to the hardware devices.
 The root partition then creates the child partitions which host the guest operating systems.
 A root partition creates child partitions using the hypercall application programming interface (API).

  Partitions do not have access to the physical processor, nor do they handle the processor interrupts.
 Instead, they have a virtual view of the processor and run in a virtual memory address region that is private to each guest partition.
 The hypervisor handles the interrupts to the processor, and redirects them to the respective partition.
 Hyper-V can also hardware accelerate the address translation between various guest virtual address spaces by using an Input Output Memory Management Unit (IOMMU) which operates independent of the memory management hardware used by the CPU.
 An IOMMU is used to remap physical memory addresses to the addresses that are used by the child partitions.